docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 Deletes the specified alias; does not delete the aliased property.
 If the alias does not exist, does nothing.

-NOTE: Not yet implemented in the XMP Toolkit.
+.. note:: Not yet implemented in the XMP Toolkit.

 Returns undefined.

 deleteNamespace()